Skip to main content

 • List of risk factors and conditions where interventions recommended.

-Personalized health advice and referrals for health education and preventive counseling Personalized health advice and referrals for health education and preventive counseling
+Provide personalized health advice and referrals for health education and preventive counseling Provide and update personalized health advice and referrals for health education and preventive counseling

 Advance Care Planning can be provided with an AWV, at the patient’s discretion.
 This involves a face-to-face conversation between a physician (or other qualified healthcare professional) and the patient to discuss the patient’s wishes and preferences for medical treatment if he or she were unable to speak or make medical decisions in the future.

-An AWV can be provided by a physician (MD or DO), qualified non-physician practitioner (nurse practitioner, physician assistant, or certified clinical nurse specialist), medical professional (health educator, registered dietitian, nutrition professional, or other licensed practitioner), or team of medical professionals who are directly supervised by a physician.
+An AWV can be provided by a physician (MD or DO), qualified non-physician practitioner (nurse practitioner, physician assistant, or certified clinical nurse specialist), or medical professional or team of professionals (health educator, registered dietitian, nutrition professional, or other licensed practitioner, such as a medical assistant) who are directly supervised by a physician.

 Why provide AWVs to your patients?

-How does the Initial Preventive Physical Examination (IPPE) differ from an AWV?
+How does the Initial Preventive Physical Examination (IPPE), also known as the “Welcome to Medicare” visit, differ from an AWV?

 While the AWV is available after a Medicare beneficiary has been enrolled in Part B for longer than 12 months, the Initial Preventive Physical Examination (IPPE) is a one-time visit covered within first 12 months of Medicare Part B enrollment.
 The IPPE is an introduction to Medicare and focuses on health promotion, disease prevention, and detection.
 The IPPE includes: